Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Implementation

-\textbf{Batched gradient writing module.} Differential checkpoints are offloaded from GPU to CPU memory with \texttt{offload\_to\_cpu()} (non-blocking) and temporarily cached in a CPU buffer.
+\textbf{Batched gradient writing module.} Differential checkpoints are offloaded from GPU to CPU memory with \texttt{Snapshot()} (non-blocking) and temporarily cached in a CPU buffer.
 GPU memory handles are released after offloading.
 Once the batch size is reached, checkpoints are aggregated (tensor addition or dictionary accumulation) and persisted to local or remote storage.

 \textbf{Optimal configuration module.} This module tunes full-checkpoint frequency and batch size based on Eq.~(\ref{eq:optimal}).
 Starting from a default setup, it adapts to runtime metrics (failure rate, bandwidth) using stepwise adjustments to balance steady-state overhead and recovery cost, achieving efficient fault-tolerant checkpointing.